Drop in for a continental breakfast and coffee before your field trip departs.

 Learn more about Famosa Slough and Friends of Famosa Slough in this KPBS news story.

-Experience birds from a completely different point of view: in a tandem kayak!
-Learn about the ReWilding efforts in Mission Bay.
-Paddle through calm, serene waters as we explore this beautiful coastal ecosystem.
-This field trip offers a great opportunity to observe birds from the water, with views into Kendall-Frost Marsh (we are unable to paddle into the marsh) and Fiesta Island.
 In late February, Mission Bay is a prime spot for birdwatching as it serves as an important stopover for migratory species.
 Keep an eye out for Pacific Loons and Eared Grebes.
 You'll see Willets and Long-billed Curlews foraging along the shores.
-Black-crowned Night Herons and Great Blue Herons perch in trees along the shore, while Osprey hunt from the air above.
+Black-crowned Night Herons and Great Blue Herons perch along the shore, while Osprey hunt from the air above.
 As we paddle through the tranquil waters, the chances to observe bird behaviors up close are abundant.
 This field trip is an unforgettable way to connect with nature for beginners and seasoned birders.

 You must provide your own transportation to and from the meeting place for this trip.